AG7GN/kenwood/README.md

 	1. When in VFO mode, you cannot select a frequency outside the frequency band set for that side.

-	1. If you modify the frequency, tone type, tone frequency, step, reverse or modulation using the GUI (`710.py`), the change will take place __*in the current mode for that side (VFO, CALL or MR)*__.
-If the change to one of these parameters is requested when in MR mode, __*that memory location will be modified*__!
-A warning message will appear in the message queue window telling the user that the memory location has been modified.
+	1. Changing the frequency, modulation, step, tone, tone frequency, reverse or shift in the GUI while in memory mode will prompt the user to modify the memory or copy the memory contents to VFO and then make the modifications.
+If the user attempts to change the frequency to one that is not in the band currently set to that side of the radio, the user will be prompted to either modify the memory or abort the change.

 	1. If you use the shell script (`710.sh`) to change the frequency, the script will first change the mode to VFO (if it's not already in that mode) and attempt to set the desired frequency.
 If the desired frequency is not in the currently set frequency band for that side, the frequency will not be changed.